 Doug Rice is an American expat who first came to Vietnam during the Vietnam War.
 Thirty years later, as a retiree, he found himself back in Ho Chi Minh City where he now lives for part of every year.
 Doug says that once Indochina gets into your blood it becomes almost impossible to stay away.
 In his interview with Expat Arrivals, Doug tells us more about the advantages and disadvantages of moving to Ho Chi Minh City.
-To read more about Doug's adventures in Vietnam and beyond visit his blog: Doug's Asia

 To learn more about expat life in Vietnam explore the Ho Chi Minh City city guide.